beautyofhelin/NarrativeLab/README.md

 ---

-Built for crypto culture and creators.
+Built for crypto culture and creators.---

+## Why NarrativeLab?

+In crypto, narratives move markets.

+NarrativeLab helps turn simple ideas into investable stories that can spread.

+It is not financial advice.
+It is narrative engineering.